Core Concepts

 - running - Workflow is actively executing

-- paused - Workflow is waiting (e.g., sleep node)
+- paused - Workflow is waiting (e.g., sleep, approval, or wait for event node)

 - success - Workflow completed successfully